-Ramesh Kumar Gupta*, Sudhansu Ranjan Swain, Jagannath Sahoo, Sachin Chaudhary and Amresh Gupta Pages 1 - 7 ( 7 )
+Ramesh K. Gupta*, Sudhansu R. Swain, Jagannath Sahoo, Sachin Chaudhary and Amresh Gupta Pages 568 - 575 ( 8 )

-Methods: In this project protopine was isolated from H. coryambosa by column chromatography method using chloroform: methanol: diethylamine (9:1:1) as the mobile phase and structural elucidation of compound was confirmed by the UV, FT-IR, 1H-NMR and 13C-NMR and mass spectroscopy, followed by determination of in-vivo liver protective effect of protopine employing simvastatin (20 mg/kg, p.o.), induced hepatotoxicity in experimental rodents.
+Methods: Protopine was isolated from H. coryambosa by column chromatography using chloroform: methanol: diethylamine (9:1:1) as the mobile phase and structural characterization was done by UV, FTIR, 1H-NMR and 13C-NMR and mass spectroscopy, followed by determination of in-vivo liver protective effect of protopine against simvastatin (20 mg/kg, p.o.), induced hepatotoxicity in experimental rodents.
 The liver protective activity was assessed by interpreting distinct biochemical parameters like SGOT, SGPT, cholesterol, urea, total bilirubin, total protein and albumin along with the haematological and histopathological studies.

-Conclusion: The results of this study exhibited liver protective effect of protopine against simvastatin induced liver injury and thereby scientifically support its traditional use.
+Conclusion: The results of the current study confirm the liver protective effect of protopine against simvastatin induced hepatotoxicity and therefore, scientifically support its traditional use.

 Moradabad Educational Trust, Group of Institutions, Faculty of Pharmacy, Moradabad 244001, Uttar Pradesh, Moradabad Educational Trust, Group of Institutions, Faculty of Pharmacy, Moradabad 244001, Uttar Pradesh, School of Pharmacy, Krishna Institute of Engineering and Technology, Ghaziabad 201001, Uttar Pradesh, College of Pharmacy, University of Sharjah, Sharjah 27272, Goel Institute of Pharmacy and Sciences, Lucknow 226024, Uttar Pradesh